PiusGodwin/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to Dutitech blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+I'm glad you are here. dutitech as an aspiring tech company that stated as a virtual online platform for selling and delivery of gadget within and outside lagos state ...